 ISFJs like structure and organization.

-- They want to understand clearly what is required from them.
+- They want to understand what is required of them.

-- They need to be given a set of definite procedures.
+- They need to be given a set of specific procedures.

 - The study pace shouldn’t be too fast.